Skip to main content

 Analyst Summary

-Both ABEJA and Canva compete directly in the Enterprise AI space, making this a head-to-head matchup within the same market segment.
+Enterprise AI remains a contested market, with ABEJA and Canva among its most prominent entrants.
 ABEJA develops AI platform products for retail operations and manufacturing quality control, applying computer vision to analyse in-store customer behaviour and product performance in retail environments, and deploying visual inspection AI for defect detection in manufacturing production lines.
 Canva is an Australian graphic design platform founded in 2013 that enables users to create visual content without design experience.

 Metrics Comparison